hpc-dr/day1hpc.github.io/content/english/post/integrating-okta-identity-service-provider-with-nice-enginframe.md

 This post by Roberto Meda and Salvo Maccarone covers how you can configure NICE EnginFrame to leverage OKTA  as an identity service provider to support SAML 2.0 single sign on authentication and several other features like multi-factor verification, API access management and multi-device support.

-<a href="https://aws.amazon.com/blogs/hpc/integrating-okta-identity-service-provider-with-nice-enginframe/" class="btn btn-primary btn-lg active" role="button" aria-pressed="true" style="margin-top: 8px;">Read the Post on the AWS HPC Blog</a>
+<a href="https://aws.amazon.com/blogs/hpc/integrating-okta-identity-service-provider-with-nice-enginframe/" class="btn btn-primary btn-lg active" role="button" aria-pressed="true" style="margin-top: 8px;">Read the Post on the AWS Blog Channel</a>